ccbogel/QualCoder/README.md

 py -m pip install --upgrade pip
 ```

-Type the following to install the required modules (it will take a few minutes):
+Type the following to install the required modules (it will take a minute or two):

 ```bash
 pip install -r requirements.txt